 A shrimp's size varies greatly depending on the species.
 Small shrimp, or the type you're accustomed to seeing, measures about half an inch long from head to tail.
 However, some species can grow to a whopping 12 inches or longer.

-The Gulf Pink Shrimp is known for its pink coloration and is one of the most commercially important shrimps in the Gulf of Mexico.
+For example, the Gulf Pink Shrimp is known for its pink coloration and is one of the most commercially important shrimps in the Gulf of Mexico.
 Meanwhile, the Gulf White Shrimp is highly sought after for its delicious taste and large size.
 It possesses a pale white to grayish body coloration and lives in estuaries and coastal areas throughout the Gulf region.

 The Gulf Brown Shrimp has a brownish coloration and is another commercially significant species in the Gulf of Mexico.
-And lastly, the Snapping Shrimp produce powerful shockwaves louder than other marine noises by snapping this oversized claw.
+And lastly, the Snapping Shrimp produces powerful shockwaves louder than other marine noises by snapping this oversized claw.

 Shrimps have diverse dietary habits.
 They use various feeding techniques to obtain their food.
 Filtering the water is a common method, where they extract microscopic plant and animal matter from the surrounding environment.
 They also scavenge for food by sifting through the ocean floor.

-While shrimp eat organic material such as algae and seaweed, they are also opportunistic predators.
+While wild shrimp eat organic material such as algae and seaweed, they are also opportunistic predators.
 Certain species of shrimps actively hunt and eat small fish, plankton, and worms, adding to their diet.

 Want to read about another omnivorous marine animal?
 Go check out our fish facts!